Cross-platform C SDK logo

 In view of these data, we can reach the following conclusions:

-• Register-based containers are more efficient in queries, but less when inserting or deleting.
-However, this test does not include the time to create or release dynamic memory, something inherent in pointer containers.
+• Record-based containers are more efficient in queries, but less efficient in inserting or deleting.
+However, this test does not include the time to create or free dynamic memory, something inherent to pointer containers.

-• Iterating in arrays is almost free, but iterating in sets has a small cost due to the logic of jumping between nodes.
+• Iterating on arrays is practically free, but iterating on sets has a small cost due to the jump logic between nodes.

 • We cannot say that one container is better than another in general.
 It will depend on each specific case.